 How to test install and configure

 Cloudera Certification Tips and Guidance and Mock Interview Preparation, Practical Development Tips and Techniques

 R language for statistical programming, the various features of R, introduction to R Studio, the statistical packages, familiarity with different data types and functions, learning to deploy them in various scenarios, use SQL to apply ‘join’ function, components of R Studio like code editor, visualization and debugging tools, learn about R-bind.

 R Functions, code compilation and data in well-defined format called R-Packages, learn about R-Package structure, Package metadata and testing, CRAN (Comprehensive R Archive Network), Vector creation and variables values assignment.

 R functionality, Rep Function, generating Repeats, Sorting and generating Factor Levels, Transpose and Stack Function.

-Understanding K-Means Clustering, and the workings of Cluster Algorithm, the association rule mining affinity analysis for data mining and analysis and learning co-occurrence relationships.
+K-Means Clustering for Cluster & Affinity Analysis, Cluster Algorithm, cohesive subset of items, solving clustering issues, working with large datasets, association rule mining affinity analysis for data mining and analysis and learning co-occurrence relationships.